-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

 That includes subsidies for buying electric buses and building charging stations so transit agencies don't need to make fares too high.
 But it also includes more general improvements to the range and reliability of transit infrastructure.

-"Electrifying the bus fleet is only efficient if we have a large public transit fleet and if we have many buses on the road and if people take them," Milovanovich said.
+"Electrifying the bus fleet is only efficient if we have a large public transit fleet and if we have many buses on the road and if people take them," Milovanoff said.

 In its fall economic update on Nov.
 30, the federal government announced $150 million over three years to speed up the installation of zero-emission vehicle infrastructure.